 What Will I Be Doing as a Medical Biller?

-Medical billers are incredibly important in every healthcare facility— these providers can't stay in business without good billers.
-Traditionally, billers have either been trained on the job or have been medical coders who do both the coding and billing.
-However, the shortage of coders and the growing demand for skilled medical billing specialists has employers looking for professionals who know billing basics.
-Training with Career Step prepares you for a medical billing-specific career in much less time than it would take if you were gaining coding skills as well.
+Medical billers are incredibly important in every healthcare facility—these providers can't stay in business without good billers.
+Traditionally, billers have been trained on the job in small medical practices.
+However, the shortage of medical billers and the growing demand for them (due in large part to the increased demand for healthcare services created by the Affordable Care Act) has employers looking for professionals who are ready to hit the ground running.
+Training with Career Step prepares you for a medical billing-specific career so you can graduate ready to earn your industry certification and start working right away.

-As a medical billing specialist, you will take the data provided by the medical coders and use it to compile and submit claims to insurance companies and then subsequently bill patients.
+As a medical biller, you will take all of the data provided on a patient and use it to submit claims for reimbursement and collect payment for the services provided.
 Day-to-day responsibilities vary from location to location, but often include: